HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/05.istart/istart-online.md

 ---

-An online, self-paced 12 workshop programme for those new to real estate sales. iStart will help you create lifetime success in the real estate business.
-The programme requires self-commitment and a willingness to complete all practical activities.
+An online, self-paced 12 workshop program for those new to real estate sales. iStart will help you create lifetime success in the real estate business.
+The program requires self-commitment and a willingness to complete all practical activities.

 ===